 While the beauty of porridge is in its simplicity, there’s now another reason to love this most wholesome of breakfasts – according to a study by Harvard University, people who eat plenty of oats and other wholegrains live longer and are less likely to die from heart disease.
-Our health editor Roxanne Fisher talks us through the benefits of the unassuming oat…
+Roxanne Fisher talks us through the benefits of the unassuming oat…

 “All too often we’re led to believe the likes of chia, quinoa and other exotic sounding ingredients have the monopoly on the coveted ‘superfood’ title.
 However, countless studies have put the humble oat right up there with pricey health boosters.
 The cereal grain’s proven talents include helping to lower high blood pressure and reduce bad cholesterol – not to mention a packed portfolio of vitamins, minerals and fibre.
 Oats are also the go-to fitness food for beginners and athletes alike.
 A bowl of their slow-releasing, wholegrain goodness an hour before exercise ensures blood sugar levels remain steady through a workout, while providing enough energy to keep you going.

 A daily intake of about 3g is enough to be beneficial – so what are you waiting for?
 Our favourite way to enjoy oats is in a creamy bowl of porridge.
 Find out how to make the ultimate pot and try out our healthy porridge recipes and nutritious topping ideas.”

 How to make the ultimate porridge